Moyai statue: Background

 Moyai statues are created in Niijima, a village which is administratively part of Tokyo but located far from the city proper, in the Izu Islands.
-They were conceived in 1978 by Yuichi Daigo, a local artisan and tourism director who aimed to raise awareness of the village.
+They were conceived in 1978 by Yūichi Daigo, a local artisan and tourism director who aimed to raise awareness of the village.
 In the 1970s and 1980s, Niijima created and gifted several of these statues to various locales in Japan.
 They are inspired by moai, megalithic statues built by the Rapa Nui people of Easter Island.

 The statues are made from kōgaseki (抗火石, lit. 'anti-fire stone'), a special type of pumice mined only in Niijima and on the Italian island of Lipari.
 Because of its lightness and porosity, one can easily carve it using only a chisel.
 Many moyai statues, including the one located in Shibuya, are made from this stone.

-The word is a pun between the word "moai" and the stem form of two Japanese verbs: 舫い (moyai, to secure a boat), and 催合い, (moyai, to come together, to work as a group).
+The word is a pun between the word "moai" and the stem form of two Japanese verbs: 舫う (moyau, to moor a boat), and 催合う (moyau, to come together, to work as a group).
 The second of these verbs is currently a dialectal word chiefly used in Niijima, though historically it was a part of everyday Japanese.